SwinTextSpotter v2: Towards Better Synergy for Scene Text Spotting: Methodology

 X is the input feature. $Proj$ is a linear layer. $MSA$ is the multi-head attention operator. $X^{h}$ is the output of the high-level alignment. $AP$ is the average pooling operation.

 Following previous works~\citep{carion2020end,zhu2020deformable}, we employ six rounds of the two-level alignment process.
-After this process, all sampling points in the proximity of the text are aligned to the text, including the sampling points in the gap between different characters.
-Specifically, for the same query point, the global-level alignment branch globally aligns all characters in the text region, as presented in Fig.~\ref{fig:recognition alignment}(b), while the local-level alignment branch locally aligns characters adjacent to it, as presented in Fig.~\ref{fig:recognition alignment}(c).
-Then, we throw some redundant sample points away with some down-sampling operation.
-We develop a dynamic alignment, consisting of the deformable convolution~\citep{dai2017deformable} and two standard convolution layers, to get rid of some useless features and dynamically align the features into the text characters.
-After passing through dynamic alignment, we obtain three feature maps of decreasing sizes denoted by $a_1, a_2$, and $a_3$, which are sent into the Recognition Conversion module.
+After this process, all features within the detection bounding box are aligned with the text.
+Specifically, for the same features, the global-level alignment branch globally aligns all characters in the text region, as presented in Fig.~\ref{fig:recognition alignment}(b), while the local-level alignment branch locally aligns characters adjacent to it, as presented in Fig.~\ref{fig:recognition alignment}(c).
+Then, we remove redundant features through a dynamic alignment process, which leverages deformable convolution's dynamic feature selection capability~\citep{dai2017deformable}.
+Specifically, the alignment consists of a deformable convolution layer followed by two standard convolutional layers: 1.
+Given \( F_h \in \mathbb{R}^{H \times W \times C} \), deformable convolution performs downsampling to adaptively remove redundant features, obtaining \( a_1 \in \mathbb{R}^{H/2 \times W/2 \times C} \).
+2. Two cascaded convolutional layers further downsample \( a_1 \): the first produces \( a_2 \in \mathbb{R}^{H/4 \times W/4 \times C} \), and the second yields \( a_3 \in \mathbb{R}^{H/8 \times W/8 \times C} \).
+These features are then passed to the Recognition Conversion Module for further processing.

-During the gradient back-propagation process, the recognition loss serves as a guide for the text features aligning process, ensuring that the recognition feature is aligned with the text content.
+The dynamic sampling process in RA is learnable.
+We employ the recognition loss as the training signal to guide the dynamic sampling process.
+During training, to minimize the recognition loss, RA learns to dynamically select text features that are most beneficial for the recognizer.
 This leads to a more precise feature learning of the text instance and thus, an improvement in text spotting performance.
-In this manner, the Recognition Alignment alleviates the problem of misalignment problem to enhance the overall performance of the text spotting system.
+In this manner, the Recognition Alignment alleviates the misalignment problem to enhance the overall performance of the text spotting system.